Eternal War

 Primal reactions are provoked, cut off from the dysfunctional parental figures and redirected onto the object; a person, a group of people, or an entire population.

-Unresolved feelings are evoked constantly, and we all end up in situations that are in and of themselves neutral, but are given emotional meaning by the parts inside us that are stuck in their trauma and unmet emotional needs.
+Unresolved feelings are evoked constantly, and we all end up in situations that are in and of themselves neutral, but are given emotional meaning by the parts inside us that are still stuck in their trauma and unmet emotional needs.
 As long as these parts are not integrated, as long as the underlying trauma is not healed, they may be intensely attuned and reactive to the minutiae of another person’s actions, or lose themselves in unending world politics that offer plenty of room for parts to emotionally engage.

 Most of us easily become identified with our parts and resort to interpreting others’ actions so as to re-experience or avoid some past hurt, in an unconscious attempt to complete the story.
-That story is always the same: in the past, there was no love, no understanding, no compassion for the child in the specific situation the current circumstance calls up.
-The parts are, in their very unique and colorful ways, always trying to find that love.
-When they receive it, healing occurs.
-Parts seek power (control, escape) in reaction to the fear of that hurt being relived, or, they feel powerless, reliving the hurt in a new situation, disconnected from the original offense.
-Our self-created drama will put us either in the role of victim or offender.
+That story is always the same: in the past, there was no love, no understanding, no compassion for the child in a specific situation which may have repeated itself in many ways, by the same parental figures with their unique blind spots.
+A current circumstance or interaction calls up the past hurt.
+The parts are, in their unique and colorful ways, always trying to find that love, through acceptance, through being affirmed, through a positive response when in the past it was always negative.
+When the parts receive validation and reflection, healing occurs.

-The question is: do we remain aware and mindful of our parts and have ways to bring the adult back online?
+The question is: do we remain aware and mindful of our parts and have ways to bring the rational, compassionate adult back online?
 Or do we transgress and allow the young parts to take over and suffer, or lash out?
 Can we remain respectful to others?
 Or will that line get crossed - and if so - can we get back to a place of respect?

 Have you ever been around powerful people?
 The environment of power is this: cut off, emotionally immature parts floating through the ether, looking to get on the other side of the pain that their adult selves are not capable of feeling.
-Power is the mantle that protects these traumatized parts.
+Power is the mantle that protects traumatized parts.
 The addicts will refer only to the physical reality, while playing energetic power games with each other and anyone who can tune in - and create dramas for which they can never be called out.
 Their awareness of these energies, their ability to maneuver their parts, is their secret.
 The occult uses these energies for harm, with power games and spells, while the spiritual uses them for good, with prayers and loving thoughts.

 Power addicts are lost in parts born in trauma and thus propelled into the win/lose game that creates power dynamics.
 Even though mind control uses trauma to create alters in victims, the perpetrators nevertheless have no understanding of the origin of these energies.
 They know the psychology of dissociation, yet they do not know themselves.